Enrolment for Year 1 Archaeology and Conservation

 All students take modules to the value of 120 credits.
 For full details of the Year 1 modules in each degree programme, follow the links at the bottom of the page.

 If you are taking BA or BSc Archaeology, you will take 40 credits in Archaeology A, 40 credits in Archaeology B, and 40 credits in a third subject.
-For your third subject you can choose any of the subjects listed in the Humanities and Social Studies Year 1 Enrolment and Subject Guide.
+For your third subject you can choose any of the subjects listed in the Humanities and Social Studies Year 1 Enrolment and Subject Guide<.
 Note that you will have to check for timetable clashes, that some subjects have specific entrance requirements, and that some have restricted numbers of places.
 Archaeology A is in Timetable Group F, and Archaology B is in Timetable Group H. You will not be able to take any other subject in the same group, as the classes will clash with classes in Archaeology.
 Your personal tutor will help you to select a suitable subject.

 If you are taking BSc Conservation, you will take 80 credits of Conservation modules and 40 credits from either Archaeology A or B.

-If you are taking a joint BA in Archaeology with another subject, you will take 40 credits in Archaeology A, 40 credits in your other degree subject, and 40 credits in a third subject, chosen from the list of subjects in the Humanities and Social Studies Year 1 Enrolment and Subject Guide.
+If you are taking a joint BA in Archaeology with another subject, you will take 40 credits in Archaeology A, 40 credits in your other degree subject, and 40 credits in a third subject, chosen from the list of subjects in the Humanities and Social Studies Year 1 Enrolment Information.
 You may be able to take Archaeology B as your third subject, if sufficient places are available, or additional credits in your other degree subject.
 Note that you will have to check for timetable clashes, that some subjects have specific entrance requirements, and that some have restricted numbers of places.
 Archaeology A is in Timetable Group F. You will not be able to take any other subject in the same group, as the classes will clash with classes in Archaeology.
 Your personal tutor will help you to select a suitable subject.

 Joint Honours with Archaeology